Sindhu-472005/Learning-the-Bash-Shell/README.md

 Bash shell - Bourne again shell is the default command line for most of the linux distributions. it allow us to execute command or scripts interactivily but one at a time.

+history of commands

+Bash stores all our previous commands, we can access it by using:

+**history** --- shows the list of our recent commands

+**!number** - execute a command from our command history by its number

+**!!** - repeats the last command

 **Directory management**